Reda Mansour: Tungurahua relief

-Tungurahua, (Throat of Fire) a volcano (5,023 m) located in the Cordillera Central of the Andes of central Ecuador, 140 km south of the capital Quito.
-The volcano erupted in 2002 and a major ash out-fall covered the entire region including the capital city.
-Ambassador Mansour organized a relief effort that included the delivery of medical equipment and aid to small communities.
+Tungurahua, a volcano located in the Cordillera Central of the Andes of central Ecuador, 140 km south of the capital Quito, erupted in 2002 and a major ash out-fall covered the entire region including the capital city.
+Mansour organized a relief effort that included the delivery of medical equipment and aid to small communities.

 Stabilization of the Ecuadorian north border

-Following the establishment of ODENOR the Ecuadorian Authority for stabilization of the border areas with Colombia (2003), Ambassador Mansour facilitated the participation of Israel in the International donor countries conference in Brussels.
+Following the establishment of ODENOR the Ecuadorian Authority for stabilization of the border areas with Colombia (2003), Mansour facilitated the participation of Israel in the International donor countries conference in Brussels.
 Later he led two projects in that region that provided clean drinking water.